williamouyang/okta.github.io/docs/endpoints/sessions.md

 ## Overview

 Okta uses a cookie-based authentication mechanism to maintain a [user's](users.html) authentication session across web requests.
-The Session API provides operations to create and manage authentication sessions with your Okta organization.
+The Okta Session API provides operations to create and manage authentication sessions with your Okta organization.

 > The Session API currently does not support multi-factor authentication (MFA).
 Sessions created for users with an assigned MFA policy will have a significantly constrained session and will not be able to access their applications.